 As of January 2020, I am the Co-PI (with Jakob Andersson as PI) of a three-year research project entitled Geomapping Landscapes of Writing (GLoW), aimed at developing a global index and assessment of the scale, composition and distribution of the more than 500,000 cuneiform texts currently known.
 This project is generously sponsored by a grant from Riksbankens Jubileumsfond Mixed Methods programme.
 Concurrently, I am the network coordinator of TextWorlds: Global Mapping of Texts from the Pre-Modern World, a two-year (2020-2021) network initiative involving researchers at the Department of Linguistics and Philology, the Department of Scandinavian Languages, the Department of Archaeology and Ancient History, and the Department of Archives, Libraries, and Museums.

-Trained both as a philologist and an archaeologist, my research traverses the interface between the written word and material culture, drawing also on prolonged engagements with a variety of digital tools for data integration and analysis.
-I take a particular interest in broader, comparative research designs utilising digital applications to move beyond traditional analogue approaches to archaeological and textual data.
-Currently, my key responsibilities includes the overall supervision of data collection and integration within Geomapping Landscapes of Writing, and undertaking analyses of broader patterns in the distribution and use of writing in the cuneiform world.
-As a network coordinator, another area of work is the integration and assembly of data from around the world to develop shared approaches to writing in the ancient world, and a broader understanding of the place that writing has held in ancient societies.
-On the side, I remain engaged with publications on various archaeological field projects that I have been involved with in Jordan, Iraq, and Iran.
+My current key responsibilities includes the overall supervision of data collection and integration within Geomapping Landscapes of Writing (GLoW), and undertaking analyses of broader patterns in the distribution and use of writing in the cuneiform world.
+As the network coordinator, of TextWorlds, another area of work is the integration and assembly of data from around the world to develop shared approaches to writing in the ancient world, and a broader understanding of the place that writing has held in ancient societies.
+Next to my regular duties, I am engaged with the editing and preparation for publication of an archaeological survey of the area round Tal‘afar in northwest Iraq, a project which has received financial support from the Royal Swedish Academy of Letters and the Danish Institute in Damascus.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.